 There is a parking area here where you can stop to browse the wares of the local curio sellers, take photographs of the spectacular view and see a rare tufa waterfall.

 Every day, women from nearby local villages travel up and down the Abel Erasmus Pass to set up their market stalls.
 They sell curios, arts and crafts that are made locally, including wooden bowls and spoons, beautiful cloths and carvings, and colourfully painted wooden figurines.
 You can also buy fresh fruit and cold drinks here.

-The Strijdom Tunnel is an amazing feat of engineering.
-Built in 1959, the tunnel is 133.5m long and is named after a former president of South Africa.
-The Abel Erasmus Pass itself dates back to the time of the gold rush when pioneers were trying to establish a route between the goldfields of Leydsorp in Limpopo and Pilgrim's Rest in Mpumalanga.
+The Abel Erasmus Pass itself dates back to the time of the gold rush when pioneers were trying to establish a route between the goldfields of Leydsdorp in Limpopo and Pilgrim's Rest in Mpumalanga.

-From the roadside near the tunnels, keep an eye out for the amazing tufa waterfall that plunges over the rocks.
+From the roadside near the tunnels, keep an eye out for a tufa waterfall that plunges over the rocks.
 Tufa is a rare kind of waterfall that builds up calcium deposits as it flows.

 The Abel Erasmus Pass marks the start of the Panorama Route which leads from Limpopo into Mpumalanga, along the edge of the Blyde River Canyon.

 Welcome Cafe Tswenyane and Afrikana Gallery